 Here at Plant Therapy, we are committed to making sure you have the information you need to safely and effectively use all of your essential oils.
 Due to the volatile and highly concentrated nature of essential oils, comprehensive and understandable guidelines on their appropriate dilution is critical to ensure everyone’s safety.
+While it might seem overwhelming, here are a few basics so you can learn how to dilute essential oils safely and effectively.

 The Purpose of Dilution